Getty Center: Arrival court and central rotunda

 Visitors typically arrive at a tram station in the arrival plaza located between the administrative buildings and the museum entrance.
 A large set of steps leads to the main doors of the rotunda building.
 The rotunda building houses information desks, two orientation theatres and museum shops.
 It also holds a grand staircase that starts a path toward the paintings located on the second floor of each art pavilion.
 The rotunda opens to the south to a terrace that links all five of the museum pavilions.
 A separate building to the west of the arrival plaza and stairs holds a cafeteria and restaurant.
 Next to the restaurant is a stone arch, which separates the museum from the GRI.
 Stairs from the terrace connecting the GRI and the restaurant lead down to the central garden.

-Parking garage

-The Getty Center also has a seven-story underground parking garage for visitors use as they visit the center.

 Museum

 The J. Paul Getty Museum's estimated 1.8 million visitors annually make it one of the most visited museums in the United States.
 The collection of the J. Paul Getty Museum on display at the Getty Center includes "pre-20th-century European paintings, drawings, illuminated manuscripts, sculpture, and decorative arts; and 19th- and 20th-century American and European photographs".
 The paintings include: